antoniobiasotti/cinema-AI/README.md

 ![GitHub License](https://img.shields.io/github/license/antoniobiasotti/chest-vision?labelColor=101010)

 <p style="text-align: justify;">
+We are in the midst of a new Renaissance right now, and the reason for it is data.
-In the last 10 years, humanity has produced more data than in it's whole history.
+In the last 10 years, we have created more data than in the entire previous history of the human race.
 In face of this of data, we often have a hard time choosing .
 That's what is called the Paradox of Choice

 ## Stack